Suspended Ceiling Installation Cost

 Metal Suspended Ceiling Tiles

-They are also very durable and easy to maintain.
-They are usually paired with insulation sheets to help improve their thermal and sound-proofing qualities.
-These are usually the most expensive options for suspended ceiling tiles.
+Because they are a premium material, they are one of the most expensive options, often exceeding £60+ per m².
+They are very durable and easy to maintain, but are usually paired with insulation sheets to help improve their thermal and sound-proofing qualities.

 Plastic Suspended Ceiling Tiles